infobloxopen/atlas-app-toolkit/README.md

 | ----------------- |------------------------------------------|
 | _filter           | A string expression containing JSON tags, literal values, and logical operators. |

-Literal values include numbers (integer and floating-point), and quoted (both single- or double-quoted) literal strings, and “null”.
+Literal values include numbers (integer and floating-point), quoted (both single- or double-quoted) literal strings,  “null” , arrays with numbers (integer and floating-point) and arrays with quoted (both single- or double-quoted) literal strings.
 The following operators are commonly used in filter expressions.

 | Operator     | Description              | Example                                                  |
 | ------------ |--------------------------|----------------------------------------------------------|